ArtifexSoftware/MuPDF.NET/docs/api/story-class.rst

 Attributes of the ElementPosition class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Exactly one parameter must be passed to the function provided by :meth:`Story.element_positions`.
+Exactly one parameter must be passed to the function provided by :meth:`Story.ElementPositions`.
 It is an object with the following attributes:

 The parameter passed to the `recorder` function is an object with the following attributes: